alexgiesting/gillings-search/README.md

 # gillings-search
-A web app for querying research publications at UNC Gillings
+A web app for querying research publications at UNC Gillings.
+Web app can be found at http://gillings-search-giesting.apps.cloudapps.unc.edu/

 ## Gillings Search Tool